JavierSolsona/workshop-api/README.md

 Create an empty DataBase and a user and give permission to the user over the DataBase

 In the **/config/config.json** file update the values in development option (DataBase name, host, user name, user password and dialect).
-The dialect can be one of this: MariaDB, MySQL or PostgreSQL.
+The dialect can be one of this: mariadb, mysql or postgres.

 Then run the commands: